Penal labour: Soviet Union

 Another historically significant example of forced labour was that of political prisoners and other persecuted people in labour camps, especially in totalitarian regimes since the 20th century where millions of convicts were exploited and often killed by hard labour and bad living conditions.
 For much of the history of the Soviet Union and other Communist states, political opponents of these governments were often sentenced to forced labour camps.
-These forced labour camps are called Gulags, an acronym for the government organization that was in charge of them.
+These forced labour camps are called Gulags, an acronym for the government organisation that was in charge of them.
 The Soviet Gulag camps were a continuation of the punitive labour system of Imperial Russia known as katorga, but on a larger scale.
 The kulaks were some of the first victims of the Soviet Union's forced labour system.
 Starting in 1930, nearly two million kulaks were taken to camps in unpopulated regions of the Soviet Union and forced to work in very harsh conditions.
 Most inmates in the Gulag were ordinary criminals: between 1934 and 1953 there were only two years, 1946 and 1947, when the number of counter-revolutionary prisoners exceeded that of ordinary criminals, partly because the Soviet state had amnestied 1 million ordinary criminals as part of the victory celebrations in 1945.
 At the height of the purges in the 1930s political prisoners made up 12% of the camp population; at the time of Joseph Stalin's death just over one-quarter.
 In the 1930s, many ordinary criminals were guilty of crimes that would have been punished with a fine or community service in the 1920s.
 They were victims of harsher laws from the early 1930s, driven, in part, by the need for more prison camp labour.